 When flies were a problem, the pile would be turned again or covered with a layer of compacted soil.

 While the Indore method does involve hot aerobic (with air) composting, it may also involve cool, anaerobic (without air) composting.

 Later forms of the Indore method also included human waste.

 Some of the advice is also outdated.
-For example, we now know that we don’t need to add lime or soil in order to make compost.
+For example, we now know that we don’t need to add lime in order to make compost.

-Developed at the University of California in the 1950’s, the Berkeley method is probably one of the most famous hot composting methods.
+Developed at the University of California in the 1950s, the Berkeley method is one of the most famous hot composting methods.

-It was designed to maximise heat and speed, with compost being produced in 14-21 days, and is similar to methods used by some commercial composters.
+It was designed to maximize heat and speed, with compost being produced in 14-21 days, and is similar to methods used by some commercial composters.

 The requirements are fairly onerous, though!